LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

 request data is sent to the client.
 However, once any data has been sent then the status can no longer effectively be set.

-The following methods get or set the HTTP response status.
+The following methods get or set the HTTP response status:

 .. member:: web_response->setStatus(code::integer, msg::string)
 .. member:: web_response->getStatus()::pair

    The first method sets the HTTP status code and message.
 The second returns the status as a pair containing the code/message as the pair's first/second.

 At Begin and End
 ================